porameht/rust-ai-generate-crud/readme.md

-this project Reduce the size from 4gb to 18mb(binary file)
+This project reduce the size of image from 4gb to 18mb (binary file)

 ***command run***
 ```